C-Darling/ect-git-tutorial-1/README.md

 The purpose of this readme is to be way too verbose that necessary so that I the writer can create some entertainment for myself

 :)

+I now have a new instruction to edit this file to create a new version of git This is a philosopical leap for the existence of this file As the old Greek saying goes, "A man cannot enter the same river twice" "As it is not the same river, nor is it the same man"

+This file cannot enter git twice, as it is no longer the same file nor is git the same This file is now a brand new object in this universe in which we inhabit This new file will be recommited to git to provide an example of versioning